 "Executive search (informally called headhunting) is a specialized recruitment service which organizations pay to seek out and recruit highly qualified candidates for senior-level and executive jobs (e.g., President, Vice-president, CEO).
 Headhunters may also seek out and recruit other highly specialized and/or skilled positions in organizations for which there is strong competition in the job market for the top talent."
-This is the official definition on Wikipedia, while in the industry there are nuances on these three.
+This is the definition on Wikipedia, while in the industry there are nuances between these three.

 Client organisation, its culture, its long-term strategies, and short-term objectives, priorities, and expectations

 Discuss key competitors and understand customer strategies as well as organisation structure

 Understand what are the expectations of the candidate and the role of the position in the organisation